 Can I Appeal My Admission Decision?

-Appeals must be submitted in writing within 15 days of the date on the denial notification and must include a basis for the appeal, and supporting documentation.
-We will notify you by email within 4 to 6 weeks, of our response to your appeal request.
-Only one appeal may be submitted for an academic term so the packet must be clear and compelling when submitted.
-The appeal process is only available to Freshmen and Transfer Undergraduate students.
+We will notify you by email within 4-6 weeks of our response to your appeal request.
+Only one appeal may be submitted for an academic term so your appeal packet must be clear and compelling when submitted.